rook/rook/Documentation/edgefs-nfs-crd.md

 - `instances`: The number of active NFS service instances.
 EdgeFS NFS service is Multi-Head capable, such so that multiple PODs can mount same tenant's buckets via different endpoints.
 [EdgeFS CSI provisioner](edgefs-csi.md) orchestrates distribution and load balancing across NFS service instances in round-robin or random policy ways.
 - `relaxedDirUpdates`: If set to `true` then it will significantly improve performance of directory operations by defering updates, guaranteeing eventual directory consistency.
 This option is recommended when a bucket exported via single NFS instance and it is not a destination for ISGW Link synchronization.
 - `chunkCacheSize`: Limit amount of memory allocated for dynamic chunk cache.
 By default NFS pod uses up to 75% of available memory as chunk caching area.
 This option can influence this allocation strategy.
+- `annotations`: Key value pair list of annotations to add.
 - `placement`: The NFS PODs can be given standard Kubernetes placement restrictions with `nodeAffinity`, `tolerations`, `podAffinity`, and `podAntiAffinity` similar to placement defined for daemons configured by the [cluster CRD](/cluster/examples/kubernetes/edgefs/cluster.yaml).
 - `resourceProfile`: NFS pod resource utilization profile (Memory and CPU).
 Can be `embedded` or `performance` (default).
 In case of `performance` an NFS pod trying to increase amount of internal I/O resources that results in higher performance at the cost of additional memory allocation and more CPU load.
 In `embedded` profile case, NFS pod gives preference to preserving memory over I/O and limiting chunk cache (see `chunkCacheSize` option).
 The `performance` profile is the default unless cluster wide `embedded` option is defined.
 - `resources`: Set resource requests/limits for the NFS Pod(s), see [Resource Requirements/Limits](edgefs-cluster-crd.md#resource-requirementslimits).